 Consultant for Community and Economic Development in southwest Minnesota and in Minneapolis

 Christie provides community and economic development consulting services to small cities and Minneapolis neighborhood organizations.
-Her previous work experience includes serving as economic development coordinator for the City of Norwood Young America and the St. Cloud Area Economic Development Partnership, EDA director for the City of Hutchinson, and executive director of the Longfellow Community Council, a nonprofit neighborhood organization in Minneapolis.
-Current board and volunteer service includes the past president of the Economic Development Association of Minnesota, Hutchinson Planning Commission, assistant coach of the Hutchinson Girls Track and Field Team, Children’s Grief Connection, and Historic Hutchinson.
+Her previous work experience includes serving as economic development coordinator for the City of Norwood Young America and the St. Cloud Area Economic Development Partnership, economic development association director for the City of Hutchinson and executive director of the Longfellow Community Council, a nonprofit neighborhood organization in Minneapolis.
+Her board and volunteer service includes past president of the Economic Development Association of Minnesota, Hutchinson Planning Commission, co-head coach of the Hutchinson Girls Track and Field Team, Children’s Grief Connection and Historic Hutchinson.
 Christie also served three terms on Southwest Initiative Foundation’s Loan Advisory Committee.

 Board Member | Willmar, MN